TDWolff/main/_posts/2023-08-24-expierience.md

 ### Week 1
 -Throughout week 1 I went in thinking I got this in the bag, I soon realized this is gonna be a bit harder than I thought.
 I realized that I was not the best coder in the world, that I was not the great coder my assumptions had lead me to, but I persevered.
-I pushed my self and soon I understood what i was doing.
+I pushed my self and soon I understood what I was doing.

 ### The Beginning
 -Starting off strong, I copied the student repo from the [Teacher Repo](https://nighthawkcoders.github.io/teacher/) and followed the instructions to make my website.
 I didn't have any struggles till I had to use the Make command in terminal.
 I kept getting an error.